 Failure is rare.

-The down side is that if the process is unsuccessful, the professionals have to withdraw and the there’s added costs for the parties in getting new attorneys.
+The downside is that if the process is unsuccessful, the professionals have to withdraw and there are added costs for the parties in getting new attorneys.
 The good news is that failure is rare.

 3. Someone believes the other party can “out-negotiate” them.
 We have had a few cases where this was a concern to our client.
 Both men and women sometimes have that fear, but it has never been a problem for us because of having the team working together.
 Plus, we negotiate differently.
 We don't use car-buying tactics.
 We start by getting both parties to tell us their real goals, interests and needs.
 The negotiations focus on meeting the goals for both parties, rather than creating a “win-lose” scenario in which only one party is satisfied.

-If you have any of these concerns, please talk with your attorney.
-If you are meeting with a trained, experienced Collaborative attorney, your questions will be answered and your concerns laid to rest.
-While these are common issues, you really should have no problem entering into the process under these circumstances.
+Solution: If you have any of these concerns, please talk with us.
+We will answer your questions.
+While these are common issues, you really should have no problem entering into the process if you discuss your concerns with us.